 Undergraduate students are assigned two academic advisors: one advisor for their major and one advisor for Education.
 Students are advised to seek the guidance of both advisors each semester.
-The astute and well-prepared student is one who goes to his or her advisor with prepared questions and with a plan for courses and a potential schedule in place.
-The "major advisor" is the go-to person for questions about the major and core requirements and PIN numbers for registration, while the Education advisor is the go-to person for questions about the education program and certification requirements, student teaching, NYS certification exams, and other education-specific information.
+The astute and well-prepared student is one who goes to their advisor with prepared questions and with a plan for courses and a potential schedule in place.
+The "major advisor" is the go-to person for questions about the major and core requirements, while the Education advisor is the go-to person for questions about the education program and certification requirements, student teaching, NYS certification exams, and other education-specific information.
 Although both Education and major advisors have access to student PINs and share information, students should seek the guidance of both advisors when making significant academic decisions.
 Meeting regularly with your Education advisor will ensure that you are making appropriate progress in your program.

-Graduate Students
+Graduate Education Students

-Graduate students have one Education advisor.
-Students are advised to seek the guidance of their advisor each semester to receive their PIN for registration, as well as to ensure appropriate progress in the program.
+Graduate students have an Education advisor only.
+Students are advised to seek the guidance of their Education advisor each semester to ensure appropriate progress in the program and to receive their PIN for registration.